 Vegan Sweet Potato Brownies

 Vegan sweet potato brownies!
-This fudgy, chocolatey and rich treat makes a perfect healthy dessert or snack that is also perfect for special occasions, and is made with just a handful of ingredients.
+This fudgy, chocolatey and rich treat makes a perfect healthy dessert or snack that is also perfect for bringing along to picnics and entertaining, and is made with just a handful of ingredients.
 Gluten-free and oil-free.

-At least 20% of my diet at the moment is desserts (and I think many people can relate to this whenever Christmas is almost here).
+At least 20% of my diet at the moment is desserts.
 As I’ve mentioned, I had no time to bake while at university so I’ve been using the vacation period to go all out and test a large amount of sweet recipes.
-Thankfully, both my mum and I love sweet treats, and there’s no better time to bake than around the festive season!
+Thankfully, both my mum and I love sweet treats, so all of my recipe testing – even if not 100% successful – never goes to waste!

 About these vegan sweet potato brownies